-The aim of the following series of exercices is to show you that it is actually quite easy to deal with interferometric data and to teach you the basics about interferometric observations.
+The aim of the following series of exercises is to show you that it is actually quite easy to deal with interferometric data and to teach you the basics about interferometric observations.

 The first series of exercises presented here aim at training your practical comprehension of the link between the image space (where you usually work) and the Fourier space (where an interferometer produces its measurements).
-Then, at the end of this session we will deal with real interferometers and learn about observability, delay line constraints, and UV coverage.

-This pratice session is meant to be carried out with the ASPRO2 software, developed by the Jean-Marie Mariotti Center.
+This practice session is meant to be carried out with the ASPRO2 software, developed by the Jean-Marie Mariotti Center (JMMC).